NATS and Kubernetes

 16:17:00 Published 2 bytes to "test"

-Synadia offers Deploy for Kubernetesarrow-up-right, a self-service, bring-your-own Kubernetes deployment option that includes NATS and additional components.
+Synadia offers [Deploy for Kubernetes](https://www.synadia.com/deploy-for-kubernetes/), a self-service, bring-your-own Kubernetes deployment option that includes NATS and additional components.